chainer/chainer/docs/source/tutorial/ptb.rst

    :pyobject: RNNForLM
    :caption: train_ptb.py

-* When we insatantiate this class for making a model, we give the vocavulary size to ``n_vocab`` and the size of hidden vectors to ``n_units``.
+* When we instantiate this class for making a model, we give the vocabulary size to ``n_vocab`` and the size of hidden vectors to ``n_units``.
 * This network uses :class:`chainer.links.LSTM`, :class:`chainer.links.Linear`,
   and :class:`chainer.functions.dropout` as its building blocks.
 All the layers